ashishtele/ashishtele.github.io/_posts/2026-08-26-ai_system_design.md

 ### 4.1 Edge & Frontend

-* **Stack:** Next.js on Vercel (frontend) + Python on GCP (backend).
-The split mirrors team composition — mostly Python/ML engineers, one small frontend team — and keeps each team's deploy surface separate: the frontend team never touches GCP, the backend team never touches Vercel config.

-* **Fluid compute as a scaling lever:**
+The frontend is Next.js on Vercel and the backend is Python on GCP [C].
+This looks like team Conway's law — a small frontend team and a mostly Python/ML backend — but the real reason is trust isolation.
+The edge handles the app shell, authentication, and token streaming, while everything that touches PHI stays inside GCP.
+Neither team touches the other's deploy surface, which means a bad frontend push can't take down retrieval and a backend experiment can't break the shell.
+For a 30-person team, that blast-radius separation matters more than code aesthetics.

+What the edge actually sells is perception, not truth.
+The shell renders instantly and streams tokens as they arrive, so perceived latency tracks time-to-first-token rather than the ~13s full answer [I].
+But the citation guarantee complicates streaming: you cannot emit claims before they are verified against retrieved evidence.
+The plausible design is that time-to-first-token pays for first retrieval plus the first verified span, and everything after that feels instant because the expensive work already happened upstream.

-Vercel's [Fluid compute](https://vercel.com/fluid) keeps functions warm between requests instead of spinning up a fresh container per call.
-After enabling it, OpenEvidence saw serverless spend drop 90%, with fewer cold starts and no reliability tradeoff [1].
-The mechanism: billing shifts from wall-clock time to active-CPU time, which matters a lot for a workload that's mostly waiting on an LLM stream rather than computing.
+Vercel's [Fluid compute](https://vercel.com/fluid) is the one infrastructure detail here that earns its place.
+It keeps functions warm between requests and shifts billing from wall-clock time to active-CPU time [C vendor claim, unaudited [1]].
+That matters specifically because OpenEvidence's edge workload is mostly idle-waiting on an LLM stream, not computing.
+The claimed 90% serverless spend drop follows directly from that shape — do not read it as a general serverless win.

-* **Deploy velocity as a reliability property, not just a DX nicety:**
-Every commit gets a preview URL; prod deploys take minutes, not hours.
-For a small team absorbing viral growth, this matters structurally: fixes ship before problems compound, rather than queuing behind a slow release cycle.
-Velocity *is* the mitigation for a team too small to run extensive pre-release QA.

-* **Perceived latency ≈ time-to-first-token:**
-The frontend shell renders instantly and streams tokens as they arrive.
-Because the UI never blocks on the full response, perceived latency tracks time-to-first-token, not total generation time — which is the right metric to optimize for in a streaming-LLM product, and different from what you'd optimize for in a traditional request/response API.

-* **EHR embed and its downstream effect on 4.2:**
-OpenEvidence is embedded inside Epic via FHIR-based integrations, live at Sutter Health and Mount Sinai [2][3].
-This isn't just a distribution channel — it reshapes the query distribution the backend sees: queries arrive mid-chart, short, urgent, and clustered by clinical specialty.
-That skew is what motivates [the caching / model-routing strategy in 4.2] — worth a forward pointer here so the reader knows why this detail is in an infra section at all.
+Authentication and rate-limiting happen at the edge for cost reasons, not just hygiene.
+Every user is NPI-verified (§4.2), and that check gates the ~300x internal fan-out before any embedding, retrieval, or generation fires.
+Rejecting a scraper at Vercel costs fractions of a cent; rejecting it after the backend has already fanned out costs dollars.

+Deploy velocity functions as the reliability plan.
+Every commit gets a preview URL and production ships in minutes [C].
+A team this small cannot staff extensive pre-release QA, so it compensates by fixing forward fast — which is structurally what allowed it to survive the documented 1000x surge without a formal capacity-planning discipline.
+The Epic/FHIR embeds at Sutter Health and Mount Sinai [2][3] then reshape what that backend must absorb: queries arrive mid-chart, short and urgent and clustered by specialty, which is exactly the skew that motivates the routing in §4.3 and the caching in §4.6.
+The honest caveat is that Vercel is a single point of failure — if the edge is down, a healthy backend is unreachable, and there is no public failover story [I from absence].

 ---
 [1] Vercel customer case study, "How OpenEvidence built a healthcare AI that